-On the east side of the first floor is the Treasurer's office.
-Inside, an original vault contains a large manganese steel safe made in 1905 and still used today.
+Inside is an original vault that contains a large manganese steel safe made in 1905.
 The Manganese Steel Safe Company was founded in the late 1890s as Hibbard, Rodman and Ely Company.
 At a plant in New Jersey, the company specialized in the manufacture of safes made of manganese steel, including a model called the "cannonball."
-The Hibbard, Rodman and Ely Company was so successful with sales of manganese steel safes that it changed its name to reflect the company's success.
 The round, double-locked, tightly sealed cannonball safe is still considered one of the most secure models.